Say YES To The Egg Yolk

-There are a lot of people that still think eggs and egg yolks are bad for them.
-Hopefully you’re not one of them, or if you are, hopefully you’ll read this article to the end so you can clearly see that eggs are one of the most nutrient packed foods you can eat for a lean flat stomach and six pack abs.
+There are a lot of people that still think whole eggs (especially the egg yolks) are bad for their health.
+Hopefully you’re not one of them, or if you are, read this article to the end so you can clearly see that eggs are one of the most nutrient packed foods you can eat for a lean flat stomach and six pack abs.

 The yolk is the most nutritious part of the egg

 The egg yolk contains more than 90% of the nutrients, vitamins, minerals, and anti-oxidants including vitamins A, D, E, K, B vitamins, calcium, choline, folate, iron, lutein, phosphorus, thiamin, zinc, and the panthothenic acid…just to name a few.